iptishadugtal/-Payroll-Management-System-/README.md

-# Employee Management System Database
+# PAYROLL MANAGEMENT SYSTEM

- It is a simple university project of database course.
-I have made a simple UI and basic SQL commands to make this project.
+ It is a project of database made with a simple UI and SQL commands .
 Created with help of YouTube, Google, GitHub, Stack Overflow and so on.

 ## This site features: